 "Energy shock"

-“The conflict in the Middle East has caused a severe energy shock,” says Economic Affairs Commissioner Valdis Dombrovskis in a press release.
+The conflict in the Middle East has caused a severe energy shock, with a major impact on the European and global economy, Economic Affairs Commissioner Valdis Dombrovskis said at a press conference in Brussels.

 High debt in Italy

-In 2027, the European Commission expects total growth of 1.4 percent, compared to 1.2 percent for the eurozone and 2.2 percent for Sweden.
+In 2027, the European Commission expects overall growth of 1.4 percent, compared to 1.2 percent for the eurozone and 2.2 percent for Sweden.
 Inflation next year is estimated at 2.4 percent in the entire EU and 1.8 percent in Sweden.

 It is also noteworthy that the Commission now expects Italy to have the EU's largest government debt next year, equivalent to 139.2 percent of GDP.
 Greece - which has held the top spot for years - is then expected to have a debt of "only" 134.4 percent.